gabriel-mwash/ALX-Data-Analytics-Portfolio/Problem_Solving/README.md

 ### 1. Design Thinking

-A human-centered approach used to explore the problem from the perspective of those affected.
-This includes stages such as empathizing with stakeholders, defining the problem, and exploring potential ideas.
+A human centered approach and collaborative process to realize new solutions to ill structured and complex problems.

 ### 2. Pragmatic Thinking

-A logical and structured approach used to break down the problem into manageable components.
-This may involve conceptual models such as data flow representation and step-by-step logical reasoning.
+is a logical and structured approach that involves breaking down problems or tasks into smaller parts, and solving or addressing each part in a logical and structural manner.

 ---

 ## Project Structure

 ```
-project-folder/
+Problem_solving/

 README.md